Hanoi University of Mining and Geology

-Hanoi University of Mining and Geology (Trường Đại học Mỏ - Địa chất Hà Nội) is a university in the Bắc Từ Liêm district of Hanoi, the capital of Vietnam.
-It trains future technical experts in the exploration and exploitation of natural resources, as well as in the protection of mining and geological environments.
+Hanoi University of Mining and Geology is a university in Hanoi, the capital of Vietnam.
+It trains future technical experts in the exploration and exploitation of natural resources, and in the protection of mining and geological environments.
 The university also serves as a center for research and technology transfer in geology, petroleum, surveying, and mining.
 Additional programs are offered in theoretical sciences, information technology, and business administration.

 The university has three campuses: Hanoi (main campus), Quảng Ninh, and Vũng Tàu.